bewran/aws-3tier-webapp/README.md

 Private Subnets:

-Host the MySQL Database (secured, no direct internet access).
+Host the MySQL Database (secured with no direct internet access).

+Security Groups:

-Security Groups configured to control traffic between layers.
+Strictly control and filter traffic between the public and private layers.

-Docker used for containerizing the Node.js application.

-Terraform automates the entire infrastructure deployment.

-High Availability achieved through multi-AZ deployment.
+Docker:

+Containerizes the Node.js application for easy deployment and scalability.

+Terraform:

+Automates the provisioning and configuration of the entire AWS infrastructure.

+High Availability:

+Achieved through multi-AZ deployment across different Availability Zones.

+Scalability:

-Scalability supported by Auto Scaling Groups behind the Load Balancer
+Enabled by Auto Scaling Groups behind the Application Load Balancer.

 ---